Missouri turns to Cleveland State’s Dennis Gates as coach

 The pressure is on for Reed-Francois’s move to work out.
 Her decision to fire Martin, who was 78-77 with the Tigers but had helped the basketball program — and the athletic department — navigate several years of social unrest on campus, was met with almost universal scorn from those within the close-knit college basketball coaching fraternity.

+“Desiree Reed-Francois is focused on a results-driven, championship culture that supports our student-athletes,” Missouri president Mun Choi said.
+“We all agree Coach Gates fits into that vision and will take Mizzou basketball to new heights.”

-Missouri has not won an NCAA Tournament game since 2010, a period of ineptitude that in part cost not only Martin but also Frank Haith and Kim Anderson their jobs.
-The Tigers have never made it to the Final Four.
+Missouri has not won an NCAA Tournament game since 2010, a period of ineptitude that in part cost not only Martin and Anderson but also Frank Haith their jobs.
+They also went through years of scandal tied to Quin Snyder, and famously have never appeared in the Final Four, despite regular NCAA tourney trips during Stewart’s long Hall of Fame tenure.

 Gates grew up in Chicago and was a three-time captain for California before embarking on his coaching career, first as an intern for the Los Angeles Clippers.
 He spent time at Florida State and Marquette as a graduate assistant before stints on the bench at California, Northern Illinois, Nevada and alongside Leonard Hamilton at Florida State.